martinopiaggi/Gambetto/Documents/game design document.md

 ### Game Flow

 In a typical game players commence a level in the role of a pawn, and they must strategize their moves by carefully timing their inputs.
 The available move is visually highlighted on the ground, and changes cycling through an array of moves over a set duration.
-Using this game mechanic, players navigate the dungeon, progressing through various rooms while avoiding enemy pieces and environmental hazards.
-If a player's character succumbs to these challenges, they are reset to a designated checkpoint at the start of the room they were in.
+Using this game mechanic, players navigate the dungeon, progressing through various levels while avoiding enemy pieces and environmental hazards.
 Certain rooms contain power-ups essential for progressing through the map.
 Completion of each level grants access to the next one.

 ### Core Mechanics

 - Chess-inspired Movement: Navigate using the movement rules of chess pieces.
 - Movement Rhythms: Sync your moves with the ticking of an in-game clock.
 Mistime your move, and face the consequences.
+Selecting trigger all enemies to move at the same time as the player.
+Enemy movement will also be triggered by the end of a move cycle.
 - Chess Power-ups: Collect transparent chess pieces to temporarily gain their movement abilities.
-- Enemy Elimination: Rare power-ups allow players to eliminate certain enemies.
 - Quick Levels: Short, intense levels, especially during the initial phases.
-- Check Points: Checkpoints between different sections (rooms) of a level.

 ### Challenges